 Examples Of Virtual Reality In Film

 Virtual reality is a growing sector of the film industry, and it’s getting more common in commercials to create new experiences.
-Here are a few examples:Beachfront (2016)
+Here are a few examples.

-Beachfront was a 360-degree documentary that had you walking on a beach as part of a family reunion.
+Beachfront was a 360-degree documentary where you walked on a beach as part of a family reunion.
 It was shot using multiple 4K cameras by Vrse.

-Strangers with Patrick Watson (2015) This experience put viewers on stage alongside the band as they performed their song “Strangers” at the Fox Theater in Oakland, California.
+Strangers with Patrick Watson (2015) was an experience that put viewers on stage alongside the band as they performed their song “Strangers” at the Fox Theater in Oakland, California.
 It also used an omnidirectional microphone to capture all of the audio.

 Virtual reality is the next big thing in the film industry.
 It is changing everything from the way films are made to how they are viewed.

-Virtually every major Hollywood studio has a VR department.
+Every major Hollywood studio has a VR department.
 Studios like Disney, Fox, J.P.
-Morgan and Paramount have all invested in VR content and created divisions specifically for it.
+Morgan, and

 In 2016 alone, over 3 million VR headsets were sold around the globe and that number is expected to climb this year as well.
 Combined with cheaper prices for entry-level devices like Google Cardboard, viewers are able to access immersive experiences with their mobile devices on the go more than ever before.